drayuk/lektor-gulp-support/README.md

 Adds gulp support to lektor .

-This is a plugin is a port of lekto-webpack-support for Lektor that adds support for gulp to projects.
+This plugin is a port of lekto-webpack-support for Lektor that adds support for gulp to projects.
 When enabled it can build a gulp project from the `gulp/` folder into the asset folder automatically when the server (or build task) is run with the `-f gulp` flag.